iTranscend/hyper-scan/README.md

 # hyper-scan

-A multi-threaded port scanner
+A multi-threaded port scanner and service detection utility.

-## Demo

 ## Installation